 Living Language’s audio content includes conversation practice and grammar lessons that have short clips of a native speaker reading words and phrases.
 The conversation exercises are similar to the flashcard exercises, except you hear a phrase spoken instead of associating it with an image.
 Neither of these exercises are interactive.

 When you subscribe to the online service, you can access Living Language’s entire lesson catalog, including the essential, intermediate and advanced lessons.
 We noticed the intermediate and advanced lessons don’t offer exercises on difficult topics like irregular verb conjugation or relative adverbs and adjectives.
 Instead, the sentences get a bit more complex, and you learn how to order food at a restaurant, shop at a mall and communicate in other real-life situations.
+If you're really trying to advance your language skills to an expert level, you may need to rely on live tutoring sessions instead.

 Should you try Living Language?